rockysnow7/mlb-transformer/FORMAT.md

 # game data format

-preprocessed play-by-play data is stored in JSON files.
+preprocessed play-by-play data is stored in JSONL files.

 ## overview

-each JSON game object contains the following fields:

-- `context`: a context object containing game metadata and teams.
-- `plays`: a list of plays.
+the first line of a JSONL file is a JSON object containing the context of the game. all subsequent lines are JSON objects representing plays.

 ## context